francoiswnel/Polylogue/README.md

 1. Copy the `Polylogue.zop` file to your patches directory on your SD card or USB drive.
 2. From the Organelle menu, reload the storage.
-3. Navigate to the patch and select `Install Polylogue`.
+3. Navigate to the patch and select `Install Polylogue.zop`.

 # Discussion